Outgoing Mail Server Settings

 Enable proxy server

 If the application requires proxy settings to send mails, enable and configure the proxy settings.
+Click here to know more.

-After setting up the configurations, click Save.
+After setting up the configurations, click Save

 Edit Mail Server Settings

-In build 13002 or later, administrators can edit the mail server settings as needed.
+Administrators can edit the mail server settings as needed.
 If a mail fetching process is ongoing, the application will prompt to disable mail fetching temporarily.
 After saving the changes, enable the fetching process manually.

 Check Mail Server Connectivity